TaskRuns

 workspaces down to other inlined resources.

-Workspace substutions will only be made for commands
+Workspace substutions will only be made for commands, args and script fields of steps, stepTemplates, and sidecars.

 apiVersion: tekton.dev/v1 # or tekton.dev/v1beta1